Get the authentic sound of the world's most famous rock & roll studio.

 Rotate the switch or click the processor's text label to select the dynamic processor type.

-Encode | Classic Sound City Studios trick using the Dolby A noise reduction system where the processor is engaged on input only.
-Creates a unique multi-band dynamic effect similar to later "exciter" technology. |
+Excite: Replicates the classic Sound City Studios trick using the Dolby A noise reduction system engaged on input only.
+It creates a unique multi-band dynamic effect similar to later "exciter" technology.

-Air | Also known as the "stretch mod," disables the two lower bands of the Dolby A noise reduction system to create an airy, hyped multi-band expansion sound often applied to vocals and solo instruments.
-Use the Mix control to blend in the effect. |
+Air: Also known as the "stretch mod," this disables the two lower bands of the Dolby A system to create an airy, hyped multi-band expansion.
+Often applied to vocals and solo instruments; use the Mix control to blend.

-Crush | A modified version of the Dolby A noise reduction system converted to single band, for an aggressive yet transparent room crush effect with a 4:1 compression ratio. |
+Crush: A modified version of the Dolby A system converted to a single band.
+It provides an aggressive yet transparent room crush effect with a 4:1 compression ratio.

-Gated | Places a gate effect in front of the Crush compressor for gated room effects.
-Note that the gate is not affected by the Mix knob setting.
-Set Mix to 0% for gate-only effects. |
+Gated: Places a gate effect in front of the Crush compressor.
+Note that the gate is not affected by the Mix knob.
+Set Mix to 0% for gate-only effects.

-Bus | Sound City Studios' diode-based console compressor, with a gentle 2:1 ratio and multi-stage auto release.
-Useful for transparent bus compression, solo vocals, or anywhere you don't want to hear the compressor working. |
+Bus: Based on the Sound City Studios' diode-based console compressor.
+Features a gentle 2:1 ratio and multi-stage auto release.
+Ideal for transparent bus compression or solo vocals.

-1176LN | Classic UA 1176 FET limiter at 20:1 ratio, with progressively faster attack and release settings as Amount is increased. |
+1176LN: The classic UA 1176 FET limiter at a 20:1 ratio.
+It features progressively faster attack and release settings as the Amount is increased.

 Mix